Drblessing/notes/README.md

 # Notes

-Notes from the wild wild west of technolo
+Notes from the wild wild west of technology. yee haw!

 ## Setup